 2. Therefore, it’s cheaper to make yourself.

 I had string.
 I even had small glass beads to use on the ends (just for the sake of making it look a little more decorative).
 All I needed were the wood beads.
 And patience to string it all.
-But that’s kind of the best part about this stuff: its’ natural wood beads, so unfinished craft beads are perfectly suited for the job.
+But that’s kind of the best part about this stuff: natural wood beads are basically unfinished craft beads.
+They’re perfectly suited for the job.
 Best of all, they’re inexpensive to buy in bulk!
 I bought a few different varieties to mix and match:

 - 16mm beads (qty: 200)